asobti/kube-monkey/docs/opting-in.md

 Mean time between failures, as a whole number and a unit: `d` for days, `h` for hours or `m` for minutes.

-Set to `"3d"` and the app can expect to have a pod killed approximately every third weekday.
+Set to `"3d"` and the app can expect to have a pod killed on about one run day in three.
 Set to `"2h"` and it can expect to lose a pod every two hours.

 A value with no unit is read as days, so `"3"` and `"3d"` mean the same thing.
 The shortest